cycleplatform/docs-portal/docs/reference/containers/configuration/deployment.md

 **Retries** - How many times to try the command.

+**Delay** - How long to wait before performing an initial health check when the instance starts.
+The state of the instance will be `null`` until the first check is performed (see below for more info).

 **Interval** - A time string between tries to wait before trying again.
 This accepts a string with modifiers.
 Example for 3 days 15 hours 10 minutes 5 seconds `3d15h10m5s`

 **Timeout** - A time string that says the amount of time to wait before the assumption the the command has failed.
 This accepts a string with modifiers.
 Example for 3 days 15 hours 10 minutes 5 seconds `3d15h10m5s`

-**Delay** - How long to wait before performing an initial health check when the instance starts.
-The state of the instance will be `null`` until the first check is performed (see below for more info).
+**Restart on Fail** - If checked, when the container enters the unhealthy state it will automatically restart.

 :::info Health State
 To learn more about the health state of the container instances as they respond to health checks check the [Instances API Docs](https://api-docs.cycle.io/docs/public-api/get-container-instance).
 Here users can expand the `data` object, then `state`, and finally `health` to get an idea of what the health states mean.